What are you searching for?

 MacCallum Pool.
 Image: Flickr/Martin7d2

 On the Western side of Cremorne Point, this 33-metre harbourside pool offers up plenty of character, along with amazing views.
-It was originally created as a rock pool by residents, before being turned into what you see today.
-According to North Sydney Council: “The architectural style of the current pool dates from the 1920s.
-In keeping with that character, it was first restored by Council in 1985.”
-It’s a great, safe swimming spot for families to enjoy, with a waterside timber deck that you can sit and relax on.
+It was created as a rock pool by residents, before being turned into what you see today.
+It’s a great, safe swimming spot for families to enjoy, with a waterside timber deck where you can sit and relax.

 4. Berry Island Reserve, Wollstonecraft